jertlemiah/MTG-Proxy-Generator/README.md

 Check out the "Sample Outputs" folder to see images of what the cards of various types should be looking like.

-KNOWN BUGS:
-Update in the hybrid generic mana on Scryfall's API causes an error in retrieving the mana symbol on my side